 Custom Dice Manufacturing

-We get a surprising number of inquiries from people who want to have custom dice produced for a vast number of reasons: for special events, game releases, book releases, personal use, even trick dice for magicians.
+We get a surprising number of inquiries from people looking to have custom dice produced for a vast number of reasons: for special events, game releases, book releases, personal use, even trick dice for magicians.
 Unfortunately, Awesome Dice itself is not a manufacturer, so we are not always able to provide, but we can certainly point you in the right direction.

-- Customized Dice are dice that have already been put into production.
-Your custom design can then be laser etched or painted onto the surface of one or more faces.
-You are not doing custom colors/shapes, and the customized faces are not fully beveled, but instead the design is laser etched into the surface so it doesn’t sit as deeply as molded dice.
-You can get dice customized in small quantities, including just a few dice, for reasonable prices per die.
-The cost will, of course, be higher than the retail price of dice, and large quantities don’t get much of a price break.
-You are limited to the colors of stock dice that the manufacturer has available.
+- Customized dice are dice that have already been put into production.
+Your custom design can then be laser etched or painted onto the surface of one or more die faces.
+The die itself is not a custom shape or color, and since the design is laser etched as opposed to beveled, it might not sit as deeply as dice produced with a mold.
+You can get customized dice in small quantities and at reasonable prices.
+However, the cost will be higher than the retail price and you will be limited to the colors and shapes of stock dice already available.

-- Custom Dice are dice using custom molds.
-With a custom mold the dice can include any kind of design, number of faces, fully beveled, and any get combination of dice color and inking color.
-This is the method required if you want a unique size or number of faces on your dice.
+- Custom dice are produced through the use of completely custom molds.
+With a custom mold, the dice can be of any shape, any combination of colors, any opacity, and fully beveled.
+This is the method you will need if you want a unique size or number of faces on your dice.
 With this option, there can be as much as substantial up-front costs and you will be required to purchase a certain amount of dice.

-- Chessex: They offer customized dice in a large variety of d6 colors and sizes, with customization on the 1 or 6 face; a more limited variety of d10s, with customization on the 10 face; or opaque white dice (d4, d6, d8, d10, d12 & d20) with customization on all faces.
-Turnaround for small orders is a few weeks.
+- Chessex: Chessex offers customized dice in a large variety of d6 colors and sizes (with customization on the 1 or 6 face), a more limited variety of d10s (with customization on the 10 face), and opaque white dice (d4, d6, d8, d10, d12, & d20 with customization on all faces).
+The turnaround time for small orders is a few weeks

-- Q-Workshop: They offer customized dice in a large variety of colors and sizes for every type of die (d4, d6, d8, d10, d12, & d20) including customization of all faces.
+- Q-Workshop: Q-Workshop offers customized dice in a large variety of colors and sizes and for every type of die.
+This includes customization on all faces.
 Turnaround for small orders is a few weeks.
-As long as you want standard dice shapes, Q-Workshop customization will essentially let you get almost entirely custom dice without the huge cost of building your own molds.
+As long as you are looking for standard die shapes, Q-Workshop customization will essentially let you get almost entirely custom dice without the cost of custom molds!